 Once you have pinned down your reasons for wanting to embark on this career path, you have a think about what becoming a doctor, and even a medical student, would mean for the remaining aspects of your life.
 If you have friends or family in medical school or working in healthcare, ask them to give you a candid overview of what their day-to-day life entails and how they cope with it.

-The amount of time spent in training, the need to be flexible with working hours, neglect towards other aspects of one’s life, and dealing with stress and burnout are just some of the commonly encountered by-products of working as a doctor that are a common oversight among aspiring applicants who are badly craving that coveted spot in medical school, but is an important reality to anyone serious about pursuing a career as a healthcare professional.
+The amount of time spent in training, the need to be flexible with working hours, neglect towards other aspects of one’s life, and dealing with stress and burnout are just some of the commonly encountered by-products of working as a doctor.
+These are commonly overlooked among aspiring applicants who are badly craving that coveted spot in medical school, but it's an important reality to anyone serious about pursuing a career as a healthcare professional.
 If you want to stand out and give a compelling answer at your interview, you need to consider the challenges that the job comes with, and address them accordingly.

 What’s more important, a lot of these challenges tend to surface up already while in medical school, so it’s incredibly relevant that you recognise them and have an idea of how you plan to tackle them if and when they arise.
-Do you have a de-stressing method for when things get heated up at school or before exams?
+Do you have a de-stressing method before exams?
 Do you like to go for a run or get together with friends to switch off?
-Do you have a good support network in the eyes of friends or family or perhaps others who are going through the same process?
+Do you have a good support network in the eyes of friends or family or others who are going through the same process?

-It’s okay if you’re yet unsure or your methods change along the way, but it’s crucial that you show understanding and consideration towards these challenges and demonstrate an attempt on your side to provide ways to tackle them.
+It’s okay if you’re unsure or your methods change along the way, but it’s crucial that you show understanding and consideration towards these challenges and demonstrate an attempt to provide ways to tackle them.

-Lastly, you want to consider how your motivation to become a doctor and your awareness of what the profession entails in terms of challenges and responsibilities come together and evaluate whether the two overlap fully or whether there are any gaps you need to address.
-This is a good moment in your interview to outline what your strengths and weaknesses are and to demonstrate how you as an applicant possess the necessary qualities to excel in the field.
+Lastly, you want to consider how your motivation to become a doctor and your awareness of what the profession entails (in terms of challenges and responsibilities) come together.
+Evaluate whether the two overlap fully or whether there are any gaps you need to address.
+This is a good moment in your interview to outline what your strengths and weaknesses are and to demonstrate how you, as an applicant, possess the necessary qualities to excel in the field.